Jei-sKappa/lcov_reporter/example/README.md

-# LCOV Reporter Example
+# Buggy Example

-This example demonstrates the LCOV Reporter tool by implementing a comprehensive Todo management system with intentional coverage gaps.
+This example demonstrates the Buggy tool by implementing a comprehensive Todo management system with intentional coverage gaps.

 ## What This Example Demonstrates